-How to Use This Book (Purchase this book at Amazon or at our Excell for Life office ~ $10.00):
+How to Use This Book (Get a copy of The 4 Habits of a Joy Filled Marriage at Excell for Life office for $10.00):

 “If you are looking to increase your intimacy and happiness together, this book may be just what you need to put some wind into your sails.
 Even the best marriages can use a little guidance at times.
 We think you will find the content in this book an invaluable guide for taking your marriage to the next level.
 We designed this book with chapters to read followed by 15 minute exercises to practice.

 If you read this book and spend 15 minutes a day doing these exercises together for the next month, you will almost certainly begin to see changes for the better in your marriage (and even get better sleep!).
 If you do them for 60 or 90 days, you will develop habits that make joy the new normal in your marriage.
 One man who went through this process wrote, “I work from home and I had to cut back on the exercises because my wife and I found ourselves in bed too much during the day and I was not getting any work done!”
 You’ve been warned.”